Sales Performance Metrics

 The sales cycle metric is the average number of days a deal exists from its creation to the close date (or current date).
 When you look at your CRM or sales dashboard for real-time sales data, you may see this metric labeled as deal age if a deal has yet to close.

 Understanding your sales cycle helps you forecast future revenue more accurately.
 Yet, to fully grasp the overall revenue realization, it’s important to consider days sales outstanding (DSO), which measures the average number of days from making a sale to collecting the payment.
 A lengthier DSO might delay the actual inflow of cash even if the sales cycle is short.
 It’s also a helpful real-time metric that sales managers can use when holding pipeline review meetings.

 Managers and reps should discuss deals that stay open longer than the average sales cycle to identify obstacles to closing.

 Deal conversion rate measures the percentage of deals that convert into a sale or signed contract.
 To calculate it, divide the number of deals won by the total number of deals over a given time.

 Monitoring deal conversion rates help you analyze the effectiveness of your sales and marketing.
-You can also compare deal conversion rates by type (such as renewal, upsell, or new customer) to understand which sales channels are most effective and where you have opportunities to improve.
+You can also compare sales funnel conversion rates and deal conversion rates by type (such as renewal, upsell, or new customer).
+This helps you understand which sales channels are most effective and where you have opportunities to improve.